o4b-eth/awesome-rocketpool/POAP.md

 # Rocket Pool POAPs

 Being part of the awesome Rocket Pool community has its fair share of great moments.
-Some of these moments even how their own [POAP](https://www.poap.xyz/).
+Some of these moments even have their own [POAP](https://www.poap.xyz/).

 | Image | Name | Date | Supply |
 | -- | -- | -- | -- |